BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Conclusion

 \section{Conclusion}

-\texttt{BlackHawk} is the first public code generating both primary and secondary Hawking evaporation spectra for any distribution of Schwarzschild and Kerr Black Holes, and their evolution in time.
-The primary spectra are obtained using greybody factors, and the secondary ones result from the decay and hadronization of the primary particles.
-The Black Holes and spectra evolution are obtained by considering the energy and angular momentum losses via Hawking radiation and the modification of the temperature of the Black Hole. \texttt{BlackHawk} is designed in a user-friendly way and modifications can be easily implemented.
-The primary application is to study the effects of particles generated by Hawking evaporation on observable quantities and thus to disqualify or set constraints on cosmological models implying the formation of Black Holes, as well as to test the Hawking radiation assumptions and study Black Hole general properties.
+\texttt{BlackHawk} is the first public code generating both primary and secondary Hawking evaporation spectra for any distribution of black holes, and their evolution in time.\footnote{While the latest version of the manual was being written, Refs.~\cite{Cheek:2021odj,Cheek:2021cfe} appeared, describing the code \texttt{ULYSSES} aimed at leptogenesis, in which Hawking radiation of primordial black holes is computed in a similar way as \texttt{BlackHawk}.
+Its authors have checked for consistency with the results from \texttt{BlackHawk}.} The primary spectra are obtained using greybody factors, and the secondary ones result from the decay and hadronization of the primary particles.
+The black holes and spectra evolution are obtained by considering the energy (and angular momentum for Kerr black holes) losses via Hawking radiation and the modification of the temperature of the black hole. \texttt{BlackHawk} is designed in a user-friendly way and modifications can be easily implemented.
+The primary application is to study the effects of particles generated by Hawking evaporation on observable quantities and thus to disqualify or set constraints on cosmological models implying the formation of black holes, as well as to test the Hawking radiation assumptions and study black hole general properties. \texttt{BlackHawk v2.0} embeds new features compared to the previous version, most of which deal with beyond Standard Model physics: emission of dark matter by Hawking radiation, spin $3/2$ particles or black hole solutions beyond standard general relativity and usual formation models (Reissner--Nordstr\"om, higher-dimensional and polymerized black holes).
+The code has thus been extended to allow for beyond the Standard Model studies (for illustrating examples and a full review of the \texttt{BlackHawk} related literature, see the release note~\cite{release_note}).

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-We gratefully acknowledge helpful exchanges with P. Richardson in particular on the hadronization procedure and the \texttt{HERWIG} code.
-We are also thankful to J. Silk for many constructive discussions, to P. Skands for help with \texttt{PYTHIA} and hadronization, and to G. Robbins for the interface with \texttt{SuperIso Relic}.
+We gratefully acknowledge helpful exchanges with P.~Richardson in particular on the hadronization procedure and the \texttt{HERWIG} code.
+We are also thankful to J.~Silk for many constructive discussions, to P.~Skands for help with \texttt{PYTHIA} and hadronization, and to G.~Robbins for the interface with \texttt{SuperIso Relic}.
+We also thank L.~Morrison, S.~Profumo and A.~M.~Coogan for help using the \texttt{Hazma} package.
 The authors thank the CERN Theory Department for its hospitality during which part of this work was done.